suchoX/suchox/README.md

 - 👨‍💻 My friends along with myself established an active programming club in college promoting coding and development which is very active to this day.
 - ⚡ My final year college project was an automatic attendance taking app that made lives of my teachers much easier and is still being used

+You can check out my github repo, [Playground Android](https://github.com/suchoX/PlaygroundAndroid) where I try and experiment with Android elements and APIs.
+(Also, makes my github activity look good)

 ### ✨ Technologies I have used so far

 - Programming Languages : <br />